AMELIA STEIN

 that are ever present in North Mayo.

-There is an implied presence in the vocabulary used to describe these structures, the family name of previous inhabitants or owners.
+There is an implied presence in the vocabulary used to describe these structures, the family name of previous inhabitants or owners, the human connection still alive in the vocabulary of the local inhabitants, a verbal History.

 These images are presented as large scale unframed works 1m X 1m and 1.5 X 1m respectively.